 Analysis / Bias

 In review, Human Events is an online conservative magazine.
 Regular writers have included Robert Novak, Ann Coulter, Terence P. Jeffrey, Pat Buchanan, and John Gizzi, its chief political editor.
-Occasional contributors have included Sean Hannity, Newt Gingrich, and Paul Craig Roberts, and Cliff Kincaid.
+Occasional contributors have included Sean Hannity, Newt Gingrich, Paul Craig Roberts, and Cliff Kincaid.
 Further, during the 2020 Presidential election, they promoted unfounded conspiracy theories regarding election fraud.
-See fact check below.
-In general, Human Events has a right biased editorial perspective based on story selection and wording that favors conservatives.
+See the fact checks below.
+In general, Human Events has a right-biased editorial perspective based on story selection and wording that favors conservatives.
 They also have a poor record with fact-checkers.